The easy way out

 Very scary sounding, but actually very simple.
 Interior mutability simply means there exists a function for this type roughly like fn(&self) -> &mut Self::Inner.
 This, of course, seems to violate a fundamental rule of the borrow checker, that you cannot mutate from an immutable reference.

 RefCell is a type that allows safe interior mutability by checking at runtime if it's being accessed correctly.
-Pretend it looks like this on the inside (this is pseudocode which will not compile for the sake of being clearer to read):
+Pretend it looks like this on the inside (this is pseudocode which will not compile for the sake of being clearer to read, nor does it exactly resemble RefCell's actual implementation which is somewhat more optimized):

 enum Borrow {